isarandi/metro-pose3d/README.md

 #### What does it do?

-It's a 3D human pose estimator.
 It takes a single **RGB image of a person as input** and returns the **3D coordinates of 17 body joints** relative to the pelvis.
-The coordinates are estimated in millimeters.
-It always returns a complete pose by guessing joint positions even outside of the image.
+The coordinates are estimated in millimeters directly.
+Also, it always returns a complete pose by guessing joint positions even outside of the image boundaries (truncation).

 #### How do I run it?